• THE CORNFLOWER •

 Papaveraceae family

-Poppies have large solitary flowers, often very colorful, with four petals satin and slightly wrinkled.
+Poppies have large, solitary flowers, often very colourful, with four satiny, slightly crinkled petals.

 • THE DANDELION •